stmcg/metamedian/README.md

 can be applied to estimate the pooled median.
-In the two-group context, the methods of [McGrath et al. (2020)](https://onlinelibrary.wiley.com/doi/abs/10.1002/bimj.201900036) can be applied to estimate the pooled raw difference of medians across groups.
+In the two-group context, the methods of [McGrath et al. (2020)](https://onlinelibrary.wiley.com/doi/abs/10.1002/bimj.201900036) can be applied to estimate the pooled difference of medians across groups.

 ## Installation